-Replacing a bad Evaporative cooler belt is part of regular maintenance and something that a home DIYer can do.
+Replacing a bad evaporative swamp cooler belt is part of regular maintenance and something that a home DIYer can do.

-Each swamp cooler will have its own build and different belt sizes that can be bought at most home improvement stores, or online.
+Each swamp cooler will have a different belt size that can be bought at most home improvement stores, or online.

 A bad swamp cooler belt will have cracks and pieces starting to break off from wear and tare.